Computing longest palindromic substring after single-character or block-wise edits: Preliminaries

-A palindromic substring $P$ of a string $T$ is called a \emph{longest substring palindrome} (\emph{LSPal}) if there are no palindromic substrings of $T$ which are longer than $P$.
-Since any LSPal of $T$ is always a maximal palindrome of $T$, we can find all LSPals and their lengths in $O(n)$ time.
+A palindromic substring $P$ of a string $T$ is called a \emph{longest palindromic substring} (\emph{LPS}) if there are no palindromic substrings of $T$ which are longer than $P$.
+Since any LPS of $T$ is always a maximal palindrome of $T$, we can find all LPSs and their lengths in $O(n)$ time.